A Jaunt Through the Japan Pavilion at Epcot (Complete Guide)

 Shopping in the Japan Pavilion at Epcot

-Epcot’s Japan Pavilion is also home to plenty of shopping.
-We love to browse the Mitsukoshi shop, and the Pick-a-Pearl location inside it has finally reopened.
+Epcot’s Japan Pavilion is the best place to shop in the park.
+We love to browse the Mitsukoshi shop and check out the Pick-a-Pearl location.

 Mitsukoshi

 Guests who have previously ventured into Epcot’s Japan Pavilion have probably found themselves in Mitsukoshi’s department store.
-It’s truly a-something-for-everyone kind of place.
+It’s genuinely a-something-for-everyone kind of place.

 While I would have loved to take photos of everything inside the shop, it would have taken all day.
 But here is a good sample of what to expect.